zoom-c/docs/trezor-user/user/updatingfirmware.rst

 Press "Yes, update"

-Now press the right buttin on your TREZOR to confirm the update.
+Now press the right button on your TREZOR to confirm the update.
 Wait a few minutes while the update runs.
 Once it's done you can unplug and replug your TREZOR to finish the update.